Wenatchee, a great place to do business!

-Wenatchee is the urban center in a region that has traditionally been dependent on agriculture as the mainstay of the economy.
-While agriculture does maintain a major share of the economic activity in the region, over the last decade great strides have been made to diversify the economy.
-The area’s largest employers reflect the region’s agricultural heritage, but also other strengths including hydro electric power, health care, technology and tourism.
+Wenatchee is the urban center of 70,000 people in a region that has traditionally been dependent on agriculture and government sectors as the mainstay of the economy.
+This combination has provided Wenatchee with a stable economic environment over the years.
+Over the last decade the economy has diversified significantly including the latest addition of the Diamond Foundry.
+Today, the area’s largest employers reflect the region’s agricultural heritage, but also other strengths including hydroelectric power, health care, technology and tourism industries.

-Wenatchee’s livability as an urban hub for all of North Central Washington is boosted by the numerous features that attract tourists and treat locals on a year-around basis from the newly improved Mission Ridge ski area, the Town Toyota Center, the Foothills Trails System and the growing Apple Capital Recreational Loop Trail along the Columbia River in Wenatchee.
+Wenatchee’s livability as an urban hub for all of North Central Washington is boosted by the numerous features that attract tourists and treat locals on a year-around basis from the newly improved Mission Ridge ski area, the Pybus Public Market, the Town Toyota Center, the Foothills Trails System and the growing Apple Capital Recreational Loop Trail along the Columbia River in Wenatchee.
 Wenatchee is a state of dynamic change and the Our Valley Our Future is a grass roots initiative to shape our community with economic development opportunities to better the lives of our citizens of today and tomorrow.

 In understanding Wenatchee’s market and assets for the purposes of locating or expanding a business, there are several important factors to consider: